standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 v0.5.4
 ```

-But the folder that is deployed to on the CDN and for the docs would simply be
+But the folder that is deployed to on the CDN and for the docs would simply be:

 ```
 0.5.4